UK study visits

 – University visit (University focus): the University of Aberdeen

 Founded in 1495, the University of Aberdeen is the fifth oldest university in the UK, and one of its most distinguished internationally.
 It has a student population of around 14,500, including a large international community drawn from 120 different countries.

-- Cultural study visit: Our visit here takes in two museums: the Maritime Museum and Tolbooth Museum.
+– City visit (Discovery focus): Our visit here takes in two museums: the Maritime Museum and Tolbooth Museum.
 The Maritime Museum looks at the relationship which Aberdeen has had with the cold waters of the North Sea on its doorstep, going right up the present day and the oil and gas industry.
 Housed in one of Aberdeen’s oldest buildings, the Tolbooth Museum is very different: it’s a former prison, and the exhibits relate to the history of crime and punishment.

 St. Andrews (local study visit)

 – University visit (University focus): University of St. Andrews

 The University is introduced under ‘Study Centres – UK’.

 – City visit (Discovery focus): The Museum of the University of St. Andrews (MUSA) is the leading museum in St. Andrews.
 It introduces you to the development of St. Andrews – both the town and the University.
 There are a number of interactive exhibits, and the rooftop allows you to enjoy some of the best sea views in the area.